From literary festivals to royal celebrations, discover what's on in Britain this year with our round-up of annual events for 2021.

 Dates yet to be confirmed

 Developed by the Mayor of London and his agencies in 2013, Prudential RideLondon is a world-class festival of cycling that wants to encourage more people to cycle more safely, more often.
-TfL anticipates tens of thousands of spectators and participants every year will take up regular cycling after each event.
 There is no other closed-road event quite like it, combining a fun and accessible free family ride in central London with the excitement of watching the world’s best professional cyclist’s race.